ChainSafe/lodestar/CONTRIBUTING.md

 ## Label Guide

-Issues and pull-requests are subject to the following labeling guidelines.
+Issues and pull requests are subject to the following labeling guidelines.

-- Each PR **must have** a `status.*` label indicating the status.
-- Each Issue or PR **must have** a `mod.*` or `scope.*` label indicating which parts of the code are relevant.
+- PRs may have a status label to indicate deviation from the normal process such as `status-blocked` or `status-do-not-merge`
+- Issues and PRs will be tagged with a `scope` and `prio` to indicate type and priority for triaging.
-- All other labels allow for further evaluation, e.g., priority, amount of work required, etc.
+- All other labels allow for further evaluation and organization.

 Label descriptions can be found below.

-###### `status.*` Pull Request Status
+###### `status.*` Issues and Pull Request Status

-Status labels only apply to pull requests.
+Status labels apply to issues and pull requests which deviate from normal processes.

-- `status0-blocked`: This is blocked by another issue that requires resolving first.
+- `status-blocked`: This is blocked by another issue that requires resolving first.
-- `status1-donotmerge`: Merging this issue will break the build.
+- `status-do-not-merge`: Merging this issue will break the build.
 Do not merge!
-- `status2-onice`: This work is on ice as per the reasons described by the author.
-- `status3-needsreview`: This pull-request needs a review.
-- `status4-needschanges`: This pull-request has issues that needs to be addressed first.
-- `status5-mergeready`: This pull-request has been reviewed well and can be merged.
-- `status6-bulldozer`: Pull request is reviewed and can be merged (used by the bulldozer bot).
-- `status7-opendiscussion`: This work is still being discussed.
-- `status9-workinprogress`: This work is still in progress and not ready for review.

-###### `mod.*` Relevant Modules and Components

-The Module labels should be applied to all issues and pull requests if possible.

-- `mod1-beaconchain`: The @lodestar/beacon-node beacon-chain module.
-- `mod2-validator`: The @lodestar/validator module.
-- `mod3-lightclient`: The @lodestar/light-client module.
-- `mod4-api`: The @lodestar/api module.
-- `mod5-cli`: The @chainsafe/lodestar module.
-- `mod6-statetransition`: The @lodestar/state-transition module.
-- `mod7-types`: The @lodestar/types module.
-- `mod8-params`: The @lodestar/params module.
-- `mod9-utils`: The @lodestar/utils module.
-- `moda-config`: The @lodestar/config module.
-- `modb-database`: The @lodestar/db module.
-- `modc-forkchoice`: The @lodestar/fork-choice module.
-- `modd-spectests`: The @lodestar/spec-test-\* modules.

 ###### `scope.*` Scope Indicator

 Scope is comparable to Module labels but less strict with the definition of components.
 It applies to both, issues and pull requests.

-- `scope1-audits`: Resolves issue identified in the first audit.
-- `scope2-memory`: Issues to reduce and improve memory usage.
-- `scope3-performance`: Performance issue and ideas to improve performance.
+- `scope-cpu-performance`: Performance issue and ideas to improve performance.
-- `scope4-benchmarks`: All issues with regards to benchmarking.
+- `scope-documentation`: All issues related to the Lodestar documentation.
+- `scope-interop`: Issues that fix interop issues between Lodestar and CL, EL or tooling.
+- `scope-light-clients`: All issues regarding light client development.
+- `scope-logging`: Issue about logs: hygeine, format issues, improvements.
-- `scope5-networking`: All issues related to networking, gossip, and libp2p.
+- `scope-memory`: Issues to reduce and improve memory usage.
-- `scope6-metrics`: All issues with regards to the exposed metrics.
+- `scope-metrics`: All issues with regards to the exposed metrics.
-- `scope7-ssz`: All issues related to SSZ serialization and deserialization.
-- `scope8-bls`: All issues related to BLS and cryptography used.
+- `scope-networking`: All issues related to networking, gossip, and libp2p.
+- `scope-profitability`: Issues to directly improve validator performance and its profitability.
+- `scope-security`: Issues that fix security issues: DOS, key leak, CVEs.
+- `scope-testing`: Issues for adding test coverage, fixing existing tests or testing strategies
-- `scope9-testnetdebugging`: Issues uncovered through running a node on a public testnet.
+- `scope-testnet-debugging`: Issues uncovered through running a node on a public testnet.
-- `scopea-eth1`: All issues related to the Eth1 provider.
-- `scopeb-ci`: All issues related to the Continuous Integration and Github Workflows.
-- `scopec-documentation`: All issues related to the Lodestar documentation.
+- `scope-ux`: Issues for CLI UX or general consumer UX.

 ###### `prio.*` Prioritization Indicator

 A simple indicator of issue prioritization.
 It mainly applies to issues.

 - `prio0-critical`: Drop everything to resolve this immediately.
-- `prio2-high`: Resolve issues as soon as possible.
+- `prio1-high`: Resolve issues as soon as possible.
-- `prio5-medium`: Resolve this some time soon (tm).
+- `prio2-medium`: Resolve this some time soon (tm).
-- `prio7-low`: This is nice to have.
+- `prio3-low`: This is nice to have.
-- `prio9-none`: We might get back to this one day (maybe).

-###### `q.*` Effort Quantization

-Effort estimations can help planning to tackle issues that are particulary easy or difficult with regard of work force required.
-It mainly applies to issues (before work is started).

-- `q0-trivial`: Can be fixed by anyone with access to a computer.
-- `q2-easy`: Can be fixed by copy and pasting from StackOverflow.
-- `q3-medium`: A fair chunk of work, not necessarily very hard but not trivial either
-- `q5-substantial`: Can be fixed by a developer with decent experience.
-- `q7-involved`: Can be fixed by a team of developers and probably takes some time.
-- `q9-epic`: Can only be fixed by John Skeet. ;)

 ###### `spec.*` Ethereum Consensus Spec Version Target

 Issues that target a specific version of the Ethereum consensus spec, shall be tagged accordingly.

-- `spec0-phase0`: Issues targeting the initial Ethereum consensus spec version.
+- `spec-phase0`: Issues targeting the initial Ethereum consensus spec version.
-- `spec1-altair`: Issues targeting the Altair Ethereum consensus spec version.
+- `spec-altair`: Issues targeting the Altair Ethereum consensus spec version.
-- `spec3-bellatrix`: Issues targeting the Bellatrix Ethereum consensus spec version.
+- `spec-bellatrix`: Issues targeting the Bellatrix Ethereum consensus spec version.
-- `spec5-phase1`: Issues targeting the Phase1 Ethereum consensus spec version.
-- `spec7-phase2`: Issues targeting the Phase2 Ethereum consensus spec version.

 ###### `meta.*` Meta Labels to organize Miscelaneous Issues

-- `meta0-goodfirstissue`: Good first issues for newcomers and first-time contributors.
-- `meta1-helpwanted`: The author indicates that additional help is wanted.
-- `meta2-breakingchange`: Introduces breaking changes to DB, Validator, Beacon Node, or CLI interfaces.
+- `meta-breaking-change`: Introduces breaking changes to DB, Validator, Beacon Node, or CLI interfaces.
 Handle with care!
-- `meta4-cosmetic`: The changes introduces are barely touching any code.
-- `meta5-technicaldebt`: Issues introducing or resolving technical debts.
+- `meta-dependencies`: Pull requests that update a dependency.
-- `meta6-discussion`: Indicates a topic that requires input from various developers.
+- `meta-discussion`: Indicates a topic that requires input from various developers.
+- `meta-good-first-issue`: Good first issues for newcomers and first-time contributors.
+- `meta-help-wanted`: The author indicates that additional help is wanted.
+- `meta-pm`: Issues relating to Project Management tasks.
-- `meta7-botstale`: Label for stale issues (applied by the stale bot).
+- `meta-stale`: Label for stale issues applied by the stale bot.
-- `meta8-excludefromchangelog`: This work is not relevant for the changelog (used by Github actions).
-Use sparingly!
-- `meta9-dependencies`: Pull requests that update a dependency (used by Dependabot).
+- `meta-technicaldebt`: Issues introducing or resolving technical debts.

 ## Community